openmss/img_sources/index.md

 ## How you can contribute ##

 Submit other sources for openly-licensed images!
-If you are a github user, you may directly edit a clone of the `sources.md` table and submit a pull request.
+If you are a github user, you may directly edit a clone of the `sources.csv` table and submit a pull request.
 If you prefer, you may simply send an email to user `nsmith` at the email domain `holycross.edu`.

 ## See the current list ##

-- the [current list](https://github.com/openpaleography/img_sources/blob/master/sources.md) (linked from the github repository)
+- the [current list](https://github.com/openpaleography/img_sources/blob/master/sources.csv) (linked from the github repository)

 ## Other lists ##